kaiser-tushar/todo-php-oop-mvc/README.md

 TODO application lets you create your task list and maintain active, completed task List.

 ## Description
-This application can add task which will be by created with active status.
+This application can add task which will be created with active status.
 ![Add Task](https://i.imgur.com/Rhsa4g8.png)